kahano/ParkingLotSystem/README.md

 Admin can:

-- See all Active tickets that are available
+- See all active tickets that are available.
-- See updated available parking spots after a released car
+- See updated available parking spots after a released car.
 - See a vehcile that have parked.